 Heroin is a dangerous and highly addictive substance that can lead to dependence and addiction after only a few uses.
 The more a person uses heroin, the more at risk he or she is of the negative consequences of the drug.
 This includes the increased risk of overdose, which can be fatal.

-If you or a loved one is struggling with heroin addiction, The Bluffs can help you overcome your substance use disorder and learn how to live a productive life in sobriety.
+If you or a loved one is struggling with heroin addiction, Vertava Health of Ohio can help you overcome your substance use disorder and learn how to live a productive life in sobriety.
 Our evidence-based treatment programs are customized to meet the needs of each patient, and our comprehensive programs ensure that individuals receive the care they need and deserve.

 To learn more about how long heroin stays in the system, contact one of our dedicated treatment specialists today.